Noah John Rondeau

-Noah John Rondeau (July 6, 1883 - August 24, 1967) was a widely known hermit in the High Peaks of the Adirondack Mountains of New York State.
+Noah John Rondeau (July 6, 1883 - August 24, 1967) was an American hermit in the High Peaks of the Adirondack Mountains of New York State.

 Biography

 Early life

 Rondeau was born on July 6, 1883, and raised near Au Sable Forks, New York.
 He grew up there with his many siblings and his parents Peter Rondeau (b.
 Canada) and Alice "Allie" Corrow Rondeau (b.
 New York, d.
 May 1900, Black Brook, New York), but he ran away from home as a teenager several months after the death of his mother.
 Because of his departure, Rondeau only obtained an eighth-grade education yet was quite well read, with a strong interest in astronomy.
 Before distancing himself too far from civilization, he lived in Coreys, New York, on the Raquette River in the western Adirondacks, where for fifteen years he worked as a handyman, caretaker, and guide.
 He gained some of his knowledge of the woods from Dan Emmett, an Abenaki Indian from Canada.
 He also made occasional brief visits to jail for game law violations.